Yujie-W/JuliaUtilities/README.md

 ## About
-A repo to store my utility Julia packages
+A repo to store my utility Julia packages.
+If you plan to use the included packages in a dynamic environment (e.g., a registered package), it is recommended to use the registered packages.
+If you
+    plan to use the included packages in a static environment (e.g., a research project), you may choose to use the entire repo for more features including the unregistered packages.
+Currently, the registered packages include
+- ConstrainedRootSolvers
+- NetcdfIO
+- PkgUtility
+- PlotPlants

 |||
 |:-|:-|